 Sensing Science and Engineering Centre (SEC) Subsurface Data

-Twelve vibrating wire strain guages mounted on sister bars to the steel reinforcement in the pile column report strain in four orientations (North, South, East and West) over three heights (Upper, Middle and Lower).
+Twelve vibrating wire strain guages are mounted on sister bars to the steel reinforcement in the pile column report strain in four orientations (North, South, East and West) over three heights (Upper, Middle and Lower).
 This data is logged to a central server at 1 sample per second and logged.

 Extensometer data is logged with six rod type multiple borehole extensometers monitoring the stability and movement of the foundation of the building.
 Data is collected from these sensors at 1 sample per second.